Courses Available Online, Virtually and Classroom

 The audit report needs to clearly identify where there is a gap in meeting the legal or preferred standard requirement and provide corrective actions to be taken to ensure compliance.

 The priorities need to be indicated to allow management to take appropriate actions.
 A priority can be an action considered urgent due to the risks it presents or it can be a “quick win” action that is straight forward and cheap to correct.
-The quick wins will demonstrate to staff that things are being done and so can help build a positive culture and morale.
+The quick wins will demonstrate to staff that action is being taken and that can help build a positive safety culture and employee morale.

 Inspections and audits are two different types of active monitoring that offer feedback to prevent accidents and injuries occurring: inspections deal with the things that are the immediate causes of accidents, whilst audits deal with the areas that could be the root causes of accidents.
 Proactive monitoring is an essential element of effective management: it lets you check health and safety performance and take corrective action if needed.